European payments (SEPA)

-Transaction is transferred in its full amount.
+The full amount of a transaction is transferred.
 The amount cannot be decreased by additional fees.

 Shared cost option (SHA)

-Costs are shared between both parties.
-This means that the sender covers a percentage of his or her bank and the remaining costs are covered by the recipient.
+The costs are shared between both parties, i.e. the sender covers their bank's commission and the remaining costs are covered by the recipient.

 According to this rule, payment service suppliers will not demand a BIC code (identifies payment services suppliers in international settlements) when initiating payments that meet SEPA demands.
 A unique identifier of the Payment Recipient is his or her account number, which is presented in the IBAN format.

 |Area||EU countries, Iceland, Norway, Lichtenstein, Switzerland, Monaco, San Marino.||Worldwide|